 Your gas- or oil-burning furnace must receive fuel to work.
 With a gas-fired furnace, be sure the valve on the gas pipe is turned on (the lug or handle should be in line with the gas pipe).
 With an oil furnace, check the fuel supply.

 Next check and clean the furnace’s flame sensor.
-The video below shows you how.
+The video below shows you how—note that this guy fixes it in about 5 minutes.
+We would probably use a little bit of emory paper, but he cleans the sensor with a 5-dollar bill.
 Another video further down the page under the discussion of “If your furnace keeps shutting off after about 5 minutes” shows the same project with a different brand of furnace.

-If your furnace has a pilot light, be sure the pilot is lit.
+If your furnace has a pilot light, look for the flame.
 Check your owner’s manual or the instructions posted inside the furnace cabinet for step-by-step lighting instructions.
-Usually this involves turning the gas valve to Off, waiting a couple of minutes, turning it to Pilot, pressing and holding it down while you light the flame, and waiting a minute or so, releasing it, and then turning it to On.
+Usually this involves first turning the gas valve to Off and waiting a couple of minutes.
+Then you turn it to Pilot.
+Next, press and hold it down while you light the flame.
+Last, wait a minute or so, release it, and then turn it to On.